-A customer meeting was held on March 1, 2001 at 6:00 p.m. in the Pennbrooke Clubhouse located within the Pennbrooke development.
-From a customer base of 670 residential customers at the end of the historic year, there were 228 persons who attended the customer Four persons from the utility were in attendance.
-Commissioner from the PSC attended and there was not representative from the SJRWMD present.
-Twenty-three persons gave The meeting was dominated by concerns related to conservation. conservation rates, and a perception contradictory information had been received from the SJRWMD. customers raised issues concerning quality of service. customer spoke of a need to increase the water pressure, particularly as it would apply to fire flow.
-Another customer reported poor odor and flavor in his water, and raised questions about being charged for irrigation for landscaping on adjacent easements.
+A customer meeting was held on March 1, 2001 at 6:00 p.m. in the Pennbrooke Clubhouse located in the Pennbrooke development.
+From a customer base of 670 residential customers at the end of the historic year, there were 228 persons who attended the customer meeting.
+Four representatives from the utility were in attendance.
+One Commissioner attended.
+No representative from the SJRWMD was present.
+Twenty-three customers gave comments.
+The meeting was dominated by concerns related to conservation, conservation rates, and a perception that contradictory information had been received from the SJRWMD.
+Two customers raised issues concerning quality of service.
+One customer spoke of a need to increase the water pressure, particularly as it would apply to fire flow.
+Another customer reported poor odor and flavor in his water and raised questions about being charged for irrigation for landscaping on adjacent easements.

-In a follow-up investigation, staff identified the presence of hydrogen sulfide as the cause of the odor and flavor problems.
+In a follow-up investigation, we identified the presence of hydrogen sulfide as the cause of the odor and flavor problems.
 Hydrogen sulfide is a secondary organic compound that is not harmful to the public at the levels detected in Pennbrooke's water.
 The utility currently treats for hydrogen sulfide by aeration and chlorination.
-Staff engineers noted that the utility's operator has the plant regulated to maintain average pressure of 55 psi.
-Records on file at DEP do not indicate pressure problems, and contain no complaints of low pressure reported by customers.
-By all reports it appears that the utility currently supplies water above the 20 psi minimum required by DEP.
+Our staff engineers noted that the utility's operator has the plant regulated to maintain average pressure of 55 psi.
+Records on file at DEP do not indicate pressure problems and contain no complaints of low pressure reported by customers.
+By all reports, it appears that the utility currently supplies water above the 20 psi minimum required by DEP.
 In addition, it appears that the current water supply is in compliance with Lake County's requirements for fire flow.
 By all appearances, the water supplied by Pennbrooke meets or exceeds safe drinking water requirements.

-In the matter of irrigation of the easement and charges for the water used, the customer's concerns have been resolved by negotiation with the developer.
-It was the activity of the developer that gave rise to the difficulty, rather than the activities of the water company.
+In regard to irrigation of the easement and charges for the water used, the customer's concerns have been resolved by negotiation with the developer.
+It was the activity of the developer that gave rise to the difficulty, rather than the activities of the utility.
 Because the developer is the owner of the water company, the separation of responsibility can pose some difficulty.
 There was no evidence that the utility has conducted business improperly.

-Staff concludes that the utility's effort to provide satisfactory service is successful by and large.
+The utility's effort to provide satisfactory service is successful by and large.
 In the view of the majority of the customers, the utility is providing safe drinking water in sufficient quantity and quality.
-Upon review of the components as discussed above, it is recommended that the quality of service provided by Pennbrooke be considered satisfactory.
+Upon review of the three components, we find that the quality of service provided by Pennbrooke is satisfactory.